DimitarAtanassov/arc-model-lab/docs/database-erd.md

 ## Table: inference

-One row per executed summarization, written by both `POST /inference` (online serving) and `POST /v1/inference:run` (the service-to-service path the eval service calls).
-This is the durable record; rows are append-only and are not deleted in normal operation.
-The eval service references a row by id when it scores the output.
+One row per executed inference, written by `POST /inference` (online serving).
+This is the durable record; rows are append-only and are not deleted in normal operation. arc-platform reads a row by id and hands its input and output to arc-eval-service for scoring; the lab itself never scores.

 | Column | Type | Nullable | Default | Notes |
 | --- | --- | --- | --- | --- |